cruickshankjamie48-byte/Site-B-Custom-Models/README.md

 	Rename Totem of Undying to
 		- Jesus <3 to get Jesus to protect you
 		- Tank to get a Tank
-		- Technblade to get Technoblade
+		- Technoblade to get Technoblade

 #### Smokes:
 	Rename Spyglass to